danyx23/danyx23.github.io/_posts/2016-02-19-tasks-and-effects-in-elm.md

 layout: post
 title: Tasks and Effects in Elm
 ---
+(Disclaimer: This post was written about Elm 0.16.
+Signals have since been deprecated.
+The concepts in this post may still help understand how the Elm Architecture works internally, but the actual code has changed significantly)

 This is the second post in a series on some of the concepts in [Elm](http://elm-lang.org/) that might be a bit puzzling when you start out with Elm.
 In the [last post about Signals in Elm]({% post_url 2016-02-12-signals-in-elm %}) I wrote about Signals and how they are behind the scenes of `StartApp.Simple`.
 In this post I get into long running operations like XHRs (aka AJAX).
 There are two closely related types that are involved in this, `Tasks` and `Effects`, and the exact differences between can be confusing in the beginning.
 So let's dive right in:

 ### Tasks